jllpons/TFG_DGEanalysis/README.md

 usage: dgeapy.py <command> [options]

     dataframe analyisis:
         multiplemuts        analyze a dataframe contaning 3 mutants

     utilities:
-        mapgenes        map geneIDs using a <map.tsv> file mkconfigs       create config.json file samples
+        assert-function     assign function to each gene based on a preestablished list of GO codes and KEGG pathways to define each function. dropNaN-in-column   drop all NaN values in a specific column go2ancestors        obtain all of the GO ancestors from GO codes and store them in a new column joindfs             perform a left join on two tables using common column mapgenes            map geneIDs using a <map.tsv> file mkconfigs           create config.json file samples

     options:
         -h, --help
 ```

-For DGE analyisis of multiple samples you can use:
+The main DGE analyisis is done with the `multiplemuts`  command:

 ```
 > ./dgeapy.py multiplemuts -h